sstadick/fuzzyfind/README.md

 This has yet to be implemented.
 It will likely use a kmer index of the text

 ### If you want to .... specifically use just the modified levenshtien algorithm:
-Use FuzzyFindShort.
+Use ApproxFind.
 This should work best on short patterns.

 ### if you want to .... specifically use the pigeonhole method:
-use FuzzyFindPigeon.
+use approxPigeon.
 This will only work when you have a `len(pattern) / (maxDist + 1) >= 1` and should really only be used when greater than 3.
 This is also not yet implemented.

 ## Futher readings